user4223/ticket-decoder/README.md

 <p>

 ## ticket_decoder Python module
-Provided python API is in an early state and supports 2 methods right now only.
+Provided python API is in an early state and the class DecoderFacade supports 2 methods right now only.
 * `decode_uic918('...')` is considered for the use case you decode the raw data from aztec-code in advance via zxing or other aztec-code-decoder of your choice and you want to decode raw UIC918 data to json only.